Last updated: September 14, 2023

 If you love seeing how things are made, then it makes “cents” that you would enjoy the Royal Australian Mint.
 Puns aside, it is genuinely an interesting place to visit, and a fully functional factory where all Australian currency is made.

-Here you will learn about the history of the Australian dollar.
+Here, you will learn about the history of the Australian dollar.
 From the first settlers and the gold rush, all the way to pioneering the making of polymer banknotes, Australia’s currency has a colourful history.

 On your way out via the gift shop, don’t forget to pick up something for your collection, or print your very own dollar coin!

-Official website with visitor information: The Royal Australian Mint.
+Official website: The Royal Australian Mint.

 5. Mount Ainslie Lookout